baosystems/dish2/README.md

 <pre>npm install dish2 -g</pre>

+You can view the details on the NPM package page on [npmjs.com/package/dish2](https://www.npmjs.com/package/dish2).

 ### Configuration

 Dish is configured through a "conf.json" configuration file which must be valid JSON.
 Example configuration: